Colorifix/constelite/docs/getting_started/key_concepts/ref.md

 Let's take the cat called "Snowball" as an example.
 Snowball is an unique entity.
 There is no other cat like her.
 Let's give her a microchip that hold her global unique identifier (4b0f7a7f810c).
 In the vet's database, Snowball is known as patient "304059" (her unique identifier in the database).
 If Snowball moves to another country, she might register with another vet and have a different uid in the new database.

-Reference always points to a particular record in a particular database, but it also contains information about the entity that the records belongs to.
+Reference always points to a particular record in a particular database (uid), but it also contains information about the entity that the records belongs to (guid).